- What is Microwave Radiation?

 - Additional Information from FDA's Consumer Health Information Staff

 The Food and Drug Administration (FDA) has regulated the manufacture of microwave ovens since 1971.
+Microwave oven manufacturers are required to certify their products and meet safety performance standards created and enforced by the FDA to protect the public health.
 On the basis of current knowledge about microwave radiation, the Agency believes that ovens that meet the FDA standard and are used according to the manufacturer's instructions are safe for use.

 Although heat is produced directly in the food, microwave ovens do not cook food from the "inside out."
 When thick foods are cooked, the outer layers are heated and cooked primarily by microwaves while the inside is cooked mainly by the conduction of heat from the hot outer layers.